Addressing misinformation undermining the fight against COVID-19 and our commitment to Keep Wales Safe.

-The Welsh Government also takes into consideration data and evidence provided by the Office of National Statistics, the COVID-19 Moral and Ethical Advisory Group and Public Health Wales.
+The Welsh Government also takes into consideration data and evidence provided by the Office of National Statistics and Public Health Wales.

 The restrictions that have been put in place are designed to save lives and protect the economy where possible, while doing all we can to support people’s mental well-being.

-All interventions are considered both in terms of the benefits (e.g. reduction in direct harm from Coronavirus) and disbenefits (e.g. economic harm, loneliness and isolation).
+All interventions are considered both in terms of the benefits (e.g. reduction in direct harm from COVID-19) and disbenefits (e.g. economic harm, loneliness and isolation).

 We continue to review the evidence and consider both the direct and indirect harms in view of our situation in Wales and publish the scientific evidence behind our decisions.